leomccormack/Spatial_Audio_Framework/README.md

 Spatial_Audio_Framework/framework/include
 ```

-To the header search paths.
+to the header search paths.

 For plug-ins that support SOFA loading capabilities, statically built netcdf libraries must also be placed in: